Heritage is interpreted in its widest sense.

 We plan to move to a digital format for the competition.
 This will eliminate the need for a judge to visit your school to see the project and speak to you and your pupils, as was the case previously.
-You will need to complete an entry form to register your intention to enter the competition, and this will need to be submitted by 31 January 2021.
+You will need to complete an entry form to register your intention to enter the competition.
 When you register you will receive a link to a submission page on the WHSI website and a password.
 Please retain this link and the password as you will need them to upload your entry.

 Actual entries will take the form of a video of 15 minutes (maximum), up to three additional documents and a short accompanying teacher questionnaire telling WHSI about your project.
 The final submission date for your project is 30 April 2021.
 Please note that the video itself is not the project – it should tell the judges about the project, and should include such things as pictures and/ or film of pupils engaging in the project, pictures/ film of the finished outcomes of the project, interviews either on camera or as audio only with pupils talking about their project in their own words.
 This video entry will be the vehicle for the judges to come to a judgment about the project and should therefore comply with the guidance, so that all the aspects the project will be judged on are covered.
 Your judge may wish to organise a further remote (Teams/Zoom or other) call to ascertain further information from teacher or pupils.
 The short questionnaire for teachers to fill in to accompany the video entry will give us extra information from which to judge the entry.
 Additional supporting material may also be submitted, if needed (see guidance).